ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Jie, the final ruler of the Ancient Xia Dynasty i.e. the mythical first Chinese dynasty, was said to be an exceptional cruel despot.
+Jie, the final ruler of the Ancient Xia Dynasty i.e. the mythical first dynasty of China, was described as an exceptional cruel despot.

 He was also reckless, wasteful, and lascivious.
 Among his many women, he was fondest of the legendary beauty Mo Xi.
 Equally as depraved, Mo Xi delighted her sovereign with her immorality and vileness.
 The royal couple’s most notorious “sin” was the construction of a huge lake of wine.
 When completed, thousands were forced to drink like animals from the lake.
 The sight of the intoxicated toppling into the lake then delighted Jie and Mo Xi endlessly.

 Like the case of Da Ji (see below), though, it is unknown whether this cruel beauty truly existed.
 In fact, even the existence of the Ancient Xia Dynasty is still debated.
 Records about the Xia Dynasty did not exist till several centuries after the believed destruction of Xia.